 One of Svalbard's largest fjords, on the west coast of Spitsbergen

 Isfjorden is the second-largest fjord in Svalbard at 66 miles long.
-An important anchorage and shelter from the earliest times of human habitation here, most of the largest settlements on Spitsbergen have grown up along its shore, including the largest, Longyearbyen.
+An important anchorage and shelter from the earliest times of human habitation here, most of the largest settlements on Spitsbergen have grown up along its shore.
+The largest is Longyearbyen, that started as a mining town and is the transport hub for those flying in and out of Svalbard, and the Russian mining town of Barentsburg.

 Another key attribute of this fjord is that it very rarely ices up, thanks to the warm current of the Gulf Stream that is able to enter the fjord from the west.
 This not only makes it attractive to human settlers, but also for the wildlife that can't feed under fast ice.